abdulwaheed76/practices/README.md

 # Project management tool
+## Task type FAQs
+1. Which is the most important step or task? - Answer: Writing,covering all possible and correct scenarios after understanding the requirements.

 ## Task / issue types
 1. **Epic** - For requirements and vision.
 This is the super main end of top most hierarchy.
 Its children may and usually are divided into multiple sprints